Mark-LohseMiranda/bulletjournal/README.md

-# Bullet Journaling Squared<br>
+# Bullet Journal Squared<br>
 ## About
-Bullet Journaling Squared is a website that allows users to create an account, write journal entries, and view their past thoughts and feelings.
+Bullet Journal Squared is a website that allows users to create an account, write journal entries, and view their past thoughts and feelings.

 ## Table of Contents